leiadog11/ULT-MINUS/README.md

 This is a full modpack with changes to the SSS, game music, and characters.
 There are future skins, stage changes, UI changes, and much more planned.

-Here is a link to the music mod that goes with it: [Here](https://github.com/leiadog11/LEIADOGS-MUSIC-MOD)
+Here is a link to the music mod that goes with it: [LEIADOG'S MUSIC MOD](https://github.com/leiadog11/LEIADOGS-MUSIC-MOD)

 Current Version: Alpha 0.2.2